 Disclosure: Please note that this post is for general information purposes only and each traveler is encouraged to obtain information directly from his/her closest Argentine consulate for up to the minute travel information and requirements as they frequently change!
 The Argentina Reciprocity Fee is currently suspended and not required for Americans, Canadians and Australians.

 Is a visa required to enter Argentina ?
-Currently Americans, Canadians, Australians do NOT require a visa to enter Argentina but DO need a to prepay online what is known as a “reciprocity fee” to enter the country. (for USA Citizens see below!)
-E.U.
+Currently Americans, Canadians, Australians do NOT require a visa to enter Argentina but Canadians and Australians DO need a to prepay online what is known as a “reciprocity fee” to enter the country.
+(USA Citizens are now exempt) E.U.
 Citizens, as well as citizens from Mexico, Brazil, Colombia, and Japan do NOT require a visa while citizens of certain countries such as India and U.A.E DO require a visa prior to travel.
 For current entry requirements for other countries not listed, please refer to your closest consulate of Argentina for information.
 You may also click HERE for a list of countries with entry requirements per country for Argentina.

 When do I pay the Reciprocity Fee, upon arrival?
-Effective early 2013, all passengers must PREPAY the fee online and CANNOT pay the fee upon arrival as it was done up to recently.
+All passengers must PREPAY the fee online and CANNOT pay the fee upon arrival as it was done up to recently.